Capabilities-Limited/cva6/docs/01_cva6_user/user_cfg_doc.rst

    * - ``RVF``
      - ``bit``
      - Floating Point
      - cv64 built and ran without RVF.
-Performance was equivelant for Dhrystone, so no performance cost for enabling floating point.
+Performance was equivalant for Dhrystone, so no performance cost for enabling floating point.

    * - ``RVD``
      - ``bit``
      - Floating Point
      - cv64 built and ran without RVD.
-Performance was equivelant for Dhrystone.
+Performance was equivalant for Dhrystone.
 RVF is required for RVD; RVD didn't build with RVD disabled.

    * - ``XF16``
      - ``bit``